tudelft3d/prepair/README.md

 We have implemented two repair paradigms:

   1. an extension of the [odd-even algorithm](https://en.wikipedia.org/wiki/Even-odd_rule) to handle GIS polygons containing inner rings and degeneracies;
-  2. setdiff: one where we follow a *point set difference* rule for the rings (outer - inner).
+  2. setdiff: one where we follow a *point set difference* rule for the rings (outer - inner), of which a union is computed for multipolygons.

 prepair is based on a constrained triangulation ([CGAL](http://www.cgal.org) is used) and [OGR](http://www.gdal.org/ogr/) is used to read/write WKT.